 Employment Background Check FAQ

 You asked and we listened.
-Here are some answers to frequently asked questions about an employment background check.
+Here are some answers to your employment background check FAQ.

 Why should I do a background check?